Ormael13/CoCX/BUILDING.md

 Create a new environment variable `AIR_HOME` and point it to the SDK folder e.g. 'C:\\files\apache-flex-sdk-4.16.1-bin'.
 Edit the Path variable and add an entry to `%AIR_HOME\bin%`

+#### Flex SDK - brrritssocold repository
+Kitteh's mod has a link to a [repo with all the requirements](https://github.com/brrritssocold/CoC-build-dependencies/tree/master/bin).
+It contains Flex 4.16.1 SDK and flashplayer executable.
+You may use it as an alternative.

 >Important: if you encounter any errors with memory allocation during the build, use the above advice for FlashDevelop to increase max memory for SDK.

 The repository already contains a project for IJ Idea, but it needs to be adjusted for your system.
 1. Download, install, activate the IDE: https://www.jetbrains.com/idea/
 2. Install some extensions - Flash/Flex, Git toolbox, optionally a color theme to make everything look better.
-I really liked "Dracula".
 3. Fork the repository and paste the link into IDEA, it will download it itself.
 4. Now you can edit the project, but it probably has incorrect paths to SDKs.
 Open 'Project Structure' menu.
    * In 'Project' page, add the path to your FLEX SDK ("4.6.0" folder or something like that).
    * In 'Modules' page, for every build configuration go to 'Dependencies' tab and select your SDK again.
-You may delete Mobile and/or Release configurations if you don't need them.
+You may delete some configurations if you don't need them.
 5. Now, if everything is done right, IDEA should start indexing the project.
 It will take some time to complete.
 6. On above panel, you can see the "*Build*", "*Run*" and "*Debug*" buttons.
 Building will (obviously) build an .swf file (somewhere in the project folder), and "Debug" will build and start the game with debugger, meaning you will be able to view the trace messages (which can be really useful sometimes).
 But here's the issue - the debug configuration near these buttons is not working yet.
 Edit it and set the paths to your SDK and debug player version.
 7. (optional) If you don't want Liadri kill to you (by accidentally uploading your new IDEA configs), you can move them to a separate changelist.